 PURPLE INNOVATION (PRPL) SHAREHOLDER ALERT - Andrews & Springer LLC Is Investigating Purple Innovation, Inc. For Potential Securities Violations and Breaches of Fiduciary Duty

-/EIN News/ -- WILMINGTON, Del., Oct.
-03, 2022 (GLOBE NEWSWIRE) -- Andrews & Springer LLC, a boutique securities class action law firm focused on representing shareholders nationwide, is investigating potential securities violations and breach of fiduciary duty claims against Purple Innovation, Inc. (“Purple Innovation” or the “Company”)(NASDAQGS: PRPL).
+WILMINGTON, Del., Oct.
+03, 2022 (GLOBE NEWSWIRE) -- Andrews & Springer LLC, a boutique securities class action law firm focused on representing shareholders nationwide, is investigating potential securities violations and breach of fiduciary duty claims against Purple Innovation, Inc. ("Purple Innovation" or the "Company")PRPL.

 If you currently own shares of Purple Innovation and want to receive additional information and protect your investments free of charge, please visit us at http://www.andrewsspringer.com/cases-investigations/purple-innovation-class-action-investigation/ or contact Craig J. Springer, Esq. at cspringer@andrewsspringer.com, or call toll free at 1-800-423-6013.
 You may also follow us on LinkedIn – www.linkedin.com/company/andrews-&-springer-llc, Twitter – www.twitter.com/AndrewsSpringer or Facebook - www.facebook.com/AndrewsSpringer for future updates.